Best enduro helmets 2024 – top-rated head protection for enduro and gravity MTB riding and racing

 There are a load of features beyond the chin bar too.
 The visor is flexible to limit damage in a crash has enough adjustability to store goggles underneath.
 Met has kitted the Parachute out with 21 vents which feature channeling throughout to help ventilation.
 It's not cheap though, retailing for considerably more than the other helmets in this guide.

-What to look for in the best enduro helmets
+How to choose the best enduro helmets

 What are the best enduro helmets made from?